Subscribe to our mailing list

 For some parts of the country, in addition to a valid visa, travel permits will be required.
 Some other parts of the country are entirely off-limits to tourists.
 The situation is fluid so please contact one of our travel consultants.
 They will be happy to inform you on the current situation and provide all up-to-date Myanmar travel requirements and regulations.

 Myanmar is one of the most welcoming countries to travellers.
 However recent political turbulence has increased the security risk.
-Fierce fighting continues in various regions.
-Small attacks between the Myanmar military and resistance forces occur around the country on a weekly basis.
-There are military checkpoints throughout Myanmar.
+Fighting continues in various regions.
+There are checkpoints throughout Myanmar.

 Since then, the landscape has changed dramatically.
 Many of the most ardent demonstrators have retreated to Myanmar’s border areas.
 There they receive training from the ethnic armed organizations that have battled the Tatmadaw for decades.
 These resistance fighters have set-up ‘people’s defence forces’ (PDFs) to combat the Tatmadaw and police force.
 Parts of the north and east have descended into warfare: air strikes, artillery bombardments, landmines and armed clashes.

 Considering all this, we are regularly asked whether Myanmar is safe to travel to.
 We believe it can be.
 Much of the country looks curiously like it did in 2019.
-Shopping malls are busy in Yangon; most bars are open and they are mostly full.
+Shopping malls are busy in Yangon; bars are open and they are busy.
 Cycling through southern Shan State remains peaceful.
 The coastline is idyllic.

 As a tourist in Myanmar you are not in direct danger.
 You will likely be treated with courtesy and respect by everyone you come across.
 In all interaction with security forces we recommend you behave politely and business-like.
 Always travel with your passport and visa or copies.
 Listen to the advice of your guides and drivers.
 If you do not, it is possible that you will put them in danger, even if you are not reprimanded yourself.